Artificial-Intelligence-Big-Data-Lab/Event-Detection/README.md

 ## 0. Content

-This repository contains the scripts to execute the event detection algorithm for financial forecasting.
+This repository contains the scripts to execute the event detection algorithm for financial forecasting, described in the paper "Event detection in finance using hierarchical clustering algorithms on news and tweets" (S. Carta, S. Consoli, L. Piras, A.S.
+Podda, D. Reforgiato Recupero).

-For a correct execution of the code, you must download the data (DNA and tweets, SP500_market_data, lexicons) and the word-embedding models (word2vec_data).

 The root of the project should contain the following subfolders: `DNA and tweets`, `lexicons/3 classes`, `scripts`, `SP500_market_data`, `word2vec_data`.
 The content of each folder is the following: